Real-Time, Constant-Space, Constant-Randomness Verifiers: Preliminaries

 When one allows nonzero error, significant gains in space usage seem to be achievable:

-For verifiers using at least logarithmic space, the magnitude of the one-sided error can be reduced without significant increase in the runtime, whereas the constant-space verifiers of \cite{SY14} (all of which have correct certificates that can be checked in polynomial time) do not seem \cite{GS21} to have this property in general.\footnote{Note that a constant-space machine is equivalent to a finite-state automaton with no work tape, since the bounded amount of information in the work tape of a constant-space verifier can also be kept using a suitably large set of internal states.}
+For verifiers using at least logarithmic space, the magnitude of the one-sided error can be reduced without significant increase in the runtime, whereas the constant-space verifiers of~\cite{SY14} (all of which have correct certificates that can be checked in polynomial time) do not seem~\cite{GS21} to have this property in general.\footnote{Note that a constant-space machine is equivalent to a finite-state automaton with no work tape, since the bounded amount of information in the work tape of a constant-space verifier can also be kept using a suitably large set of internal states.}

-Say and Yakaryılmaz \cite{SY14} also considered the case where a constant-space, constant-randomness verifier is forbidden to move its input head to the left.
-Using their techniques, one can obtain the following characterization:
+Say and Yakary\i{}lmaz~\cite{SY14} also considered the case where a constant-space, constant-randomness verifier is forbidden to move its input head to the left.
+In the rest of this paper, we will be focusing on this model and its further specialization where the input head is forced to move at each step.
+We will use the following less cumbersome notation for the associated language classes: